-Microdosing LSD and other psychedelic substances has become increasingly popular among a wide range of individuals, from businessmen in Silicon Valley to creatives working toward their next big idea.
+Microdosing LSD and other psychedelic substances have become increasingly popular among a wide range of individuals, from businessmen in Silicon Valley to creatives working toward their next big idea.
 It involves ingesting a very small amount, well under a typical LSD dosage, on a regular basis.
 A recent survey with over one thousand participants from 59 countries suggests microdosing LSD increases energy, work effectiveness, health habits, and overall well-being.
 Some respondents reported it helped alleviate their symptoms associated with migraines, pre-menstrual syndromes, traumatic brain injury, shingles, and depression.

 How are LSD Doses Measured

-When consuming LSD for a psychedelic experience, most users will measure their LSD dose by number of tabs, or pieces of blotter paper.
+When consuming LSD for a psychedelic experience, most users will measure their LSD dose by the number of tabs, or pieces of blotter paper.
 However, this is a relatively ineffective method of measurement as a single piece of blotter paper can contain vastly different amounts of LSD.

 LSD Dosage Chart